Prices from Amazon AU, checked 12 August 2026. Drag, swipe or use the arrows.

 All four cards in this comparison share key Blackwell features: DLSS 4 (including multi-frame generation), GDDR7 memory at 28–30 Gbps, PCIe 5.0 x16 host interface, 4th-gen ray tracing cores, 5th-gen Tensor cores for AI acceleration, and the 12V-2×6 power connector (replacing the 12VHPWR connector from RTX 40-series).
 The encoder/decoder block is the same across the line.
 AV1 encode is on every card.

 What differentiates each tier is the silicon: CUDA core count, memory bus width, VRAM capacity, and TDP.
-These are not linear — the 5090 has 3.5× the CUDA cores of the 5070 but only 2.3× the gaming performance at 4K.
+These are not linear: the 5090 has 3.5× the CUDA cores of the 5070 but only 2.3× the gaming performance at 4K.
 The flagship buys you AI workload throughput and headroom more than raw frames per second per dollar.

-MSI Gaming RTX 5070 Ti Ventus 3X OC 16G
+ASUS TUF Gaming GeForce RTX 5070 Ti OC Edition 16GB

 The 16GB VRAM is the decision point.
-The 5070's 12GB is fine today for 1440p gaming, but the moment you touch any meaningful AI workload — SDXL at full resolution, Flux Dev quantised, a 13B parameter LLM — the 12GB cliff arrives hard.
+The 5070's 12GB is fine today for 1440p gaming, but the moment you touch any meaningful AI workload, SDXL at full resolution, Flux Dev quantised, a 13B parameter LLM, the 12GB cliff arrives hard.
 16GB clears all of those at reasonable speed.
 It also future-proofs 4K gaming with high-res texture packs, which are getting hungrier each generation.

-VRAM: 16GB GDDR7 • Boost: 2497 MHz • TDP: 300W • PSU: 750W native 12V-2×6 • Slot width: 3-slot • Outputs: 3× DP 2.1a, 1× HDMI 2.1b
+VRAM: 16GB GDDR7 • Memory bus: 256-bit • Boost: 2610 MHz (OC mode) • TDP: 300W • PSU: 750W native 12V-2×6 • Slot width: 3.125-slot • Cooling: triple axial-tech fans

 View on Amazon AU